Last updated on May 13, 2019

 Do you wear glasses?
 Do you require a nasal cannula for oxygen?
 Do you like to listen to music on headphones?
 Do you need to start wearing hearing aids and glasses?

 That’s it.
 No special hearing aid or glasses accessories needed.
 They should fit snugly and comfortably.
-If you’re the type of person who regularly removes and replaces your glasses (if you have a set of reading glasses along with your regular glasses, for example), you should avoid tilting your glasses up or down as you take them off or put them on.
+If you’re the type of person who regularly removes and replaces your glasses (if you have a set of reading glasses along with your regular glasses, for example), you should avoid tilting your glasses up or down as you move them.
 This will help keep the hearing aid and your glasses in place without needing to start the process over.

-Believe it or not, you can wear headphones and hearing aids; you just have to be careful about picking the right kind of headphones.
-Obviously, earbuds won’t work, since that space is already taken up by the dome of your hearing aid, and using earbuds instead may just make whatever you are listening to quiet or distorted.
-Moreover, it can further damage your hearing if you have the audio turned up too loud.
+Believe it or not, you can even wear headphones and hearing aids together.
+You just have to be careful about picking the right kind of headphones.
+For instance, earbuds won’t work with hearing aids, because that space is already taken up by the tip of your hearing aid.
+Earbuds might also accelerate your hearing loss, especially if you have the audio turned up too loud.

-Over-the-ear headphones, however, can work well with both BTE and ITE hearing aids, if they are large enough.
+Over-the-ear headphones can work well with both BTE and ITE hearing aids, as long as they are large enough.
 They usually feature noise cancellation, so they can help protect your hearing on top of providing clearer, crisper sound to the microphone of your hearing aids.
 The trick is to position the headphones correctly.

 Make sure the center of the headphone opening is positioned over the microphone of your hearing aid, rather than over your ear canal.
 This way, the music will be picked up properly by the microphone and sent to your ear canal.
 Your other option is to use telecoil technology in your hearing aids or to use special headphones designed for hearing aid users.

 Hearing aids should fit into your lifestyle, not the other way around.
 At MDHearingAid, our hearing aids can be worn comfortably with glasses and while using oxygen.